The Navy

 My first assignment was to Nuclear Power School in Charleston, SC, where I spent 6 months learning the basics of naval nuclear propulsion.
 I graduated in February 2019.
 After that, I stayed in Charleston for Prototype, where I learned to stand watch on a real nuclear reactor (the MTS-626, a converted submarine).
 After qualifying Engineering Officer of the Watch (EOOW), I left Charleston to attend Submarine Officer Basic Course (SOBC) in Groton, CT.
 I graduated in December 2019.

 In January, 2020, I reported to Norfolk, VA.
-I was temporarily assigned to USS John Warner, a Virginia-class attack submarine, and deployed with them in the spring of 2020.
+I was temporarily assigned to USS John Warner, a Virginia-class attack submarine, and deployed in the spring of 2020.
 On John Warner I was the Main Propulsion Assistant (MPA), responsible for the ship’s engines and nuclear mechanical systems.
 As MPA, I led a division of eleven nuclear-trained mechanics.
 I qualified in submarines in October, while underway.